toggl/toggl_api_docs/toggl_api.md

 ###CORS###

 If you wish to use the API using CORS, we'll need to whitelist you first.
-Please send us a note at support@toggl.com to whitelist your domain(s).
+Please refer to the [CORS documentation](https://github.com/toggl/toggl_api_docs/blob/master/chapters/cors.md)

 ###Successful requests###